nexiloop/ai/README.md

 - "make an illustration of a space station"
 - "draw a painting of mountains at sunset"
 - "show me a visualization of neural networks"
+- "remove the background from this image" (when uploading images)

 ### Setup
 Add your Cloudflare credentials to enable image generation: